Samsung/tizen-docs/docs/application/dotnet/guides/nui/scrollview.md

 | --------------- | --------------------------------------------------------- |
 | `SnapStarted`   | Emitted when the ScrollView has started to snap or flick. |

-A scroll view emits a `SnapStarted` when the scroll view has started to snap or flick.
+A scroll view emits `SnapStarted` when it starts to snap or flick.
 The signal informs the target of the scroll position, scale, and rotation.

 <a name="2"></a>
 ## Creating a ScrollView